-UVLO protection ensures proper startup of the device only when the input voltage has exceeded minimum operating voltage.
-Undervoltage protection incorporates hysteresis, which eliminates hiccup starting in cases where input supply impedance is high.
+UVLO protection ensures proper start-up of the device only when the input voltage has exceeded minimum operating voltage.
+Undervoltage protection incorporates hysteresis that eliminates hiccup starting in cases where input supply impedance is high.

-Figure 29.
+Figure 32.
 Undervoltage Lockout

-Undervoltage protection ensures proper startup of the device only when the input voltage has exceeded minimum operating voltage.
-The UVLO level is measured at the VDD pin with respect to GND.
-Startup voltage is typically 4.3 V, with approximately 200 mV of hysteresis.
-The part shuts off at a nominal 4.1 V. As shown in Figure 29, when the input VDD voltage rises to 4.3 V, the 1.3-V comparator's threshold voltage is exceeded and a RUN signal occurs.
-Feedback from the output closes the switch and shunts the 200-k Ω resistor so that an approximate 200-mV lower voltage, or 4.1 V, is required before the part shuts down.
+Undervoltage protection ensures proper start-up of the device only when the input voltage has exceeded minimum operating voltage.
+The UVLO level is measured at the V{DD} pin with respect to GND.
+Start-up voltage is typically 4.3 V with approximately 200 mV of hysteresis.
+The part shuts off at a nominal 4.1 V. As shown in Figure 32, when the input V{DD} voltage rises to 4.3 V, the 1.3-V comparator threshold voltage is exceeded and a RUN signal occurs.
+Feedback from the output closes the switch and shunts the 200-k Ω resistor, so that an approximately 200-mV lower voltage, or 4.1 V, is required before the part shuts down.